atabaycetin/bash-projects/README.md

 # Bash Projects

+Name Updater and Process Killer scripts are only for Linux operating system.

 This repository contains only the Bash script codes.
 Here are the gist links of every project containing the PostgreSQL files:

 [World Cup Project](https://gist.github.com/atabaycetin/827aa3a6bf37e4d14d00a0ef77ee2c6c)